LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

 Defines a container to show messages to users.
 These messages usually appear in the top of current window inside a box.
-There is a default implementation in a class called ``MessagesForUser`` which is used in all controllers to show messages to users in a similar way in the whole application.
+There is a default implementation in a class called ``MessagesForUser`` which is used in all controllers to show messages to users in a similar way for the whole application.

 Apart from previous line on ``.zul`` file you will see the following lines inside ``doAfterCompose`` method in controller::

+    private IMessagesForUser messagesForUser;

+    private Component messagesContainer;

+    ...

     @Override
     public void doAfterCompose(Component comp) throws Exception {